zulip/zulip/templates/zerver/help/saml-authentication.md

 # SAML authentication

+!!! warn ""

+    If your organization is hosted on Zulip Cloud, please note that due to requiring manual configuration on our side, we currently cannot offer SAML for customers on the Free or Standard plan and purchasing the Plus plan is required.
+    Contact [support@zulip.com](mailto:support@zulip.com) for more details.

 Zulip supports using SAML authentication for single sign-on, both when self-hosting or on the Zulip Cloud Plus plan.